 - "Addendum" means an addition or supplement to a solicitation document that is posted during the period that the solicitation is open for responses.
-An addendum will be posted in the same location and in the same manner as the solicitation document it is supplementing and will refer to the original solicitation document by specification number and the title of the solicitation document. - 2.
-"Advertise" means to make a public announcement of the intent to purchase goods, services with the intention of increasing the response and enlarging the competition.
+An addendum will be posted in the same location and in the same manner as the solicitation document it is supplementing and will refer to the original solicitation document by its title and specification number. - "Advertise" means to make a public announcement of the intent to purchase goods and/or services with the intention of increasing the response and enlarging the competition.
 The announcement must conform to the legal requirements to inform the public imposed by law.

 - 3. "Bid" means a document submitted in response to an Invitation to Bid to provide goods and/or services at a certain price, quantity, timeframe, and under specific terms and conditions determined by the Board. - 4.
 "Bid Opening" means the public opening of Bids, at which the names of the Bidders responding to a Bid Solicitation and prices of the Bidders are publicly read and recorded. - 5.
-"Bid Tabulation" means the recording of Bids and bidding data submitted in response to a Bid Solicitation for purposes of comparison, analysis and record keeping. - 6.
-"Board" means the Chicago Board of Education. - "Board Approval Process" (BAP) is the planning tool used to document and track approved budget appropriated procurement projects that require Board approval.
-Each individual user department has its own BAP populated with the projects that it "owns" for the District. - 8.
-"Board Contractor" or "Board Vendor" means any Person or Legal Entity (including agents or employees acting within the scope of their employment) Doing Business or seeking to Do Business with the Board whether or not pursuant to a contract. - 9.
+"Bid Tabulation" means the recording of Bids and bidding data submitted in response to a Bid Solicitation for purposes of comparison, analysis, and record keeping. - 6.
+"Bidder" means a person or entity submitting a Bid in response to an Invitation to Bid. - 7.
+"Board" means the Chicago Board of Education. - 8.
+"Board Approval Plan" (BAP) is the planning tool used to document and track approved budget-appropriated procurement and non-procurement projects that require Board approval.
+Each individual user department has its own BAP populated with the projects that it "owns" for the District. - 9.
+"Board Contractor" or "Board Vendor" means any person or legal entity (including agents or employees acting within the scope of their employment) doing business or seeking to do business with the Board whether or not pursuant to a contract. - 10.
 "Board Report" means a document presented to the Board at its monthly meeting which reports to the Board Members information necessary to make a knowledgeable decision regarding a transaction or matter that requires Board approval or acceptance.
-In general a Board Report is required i) when money is received, ii) when money is spent, or iii) for agreements in which no money is received or spent but which commits the Board to responsibilities beyond its normal business obligations. - 10.
-"Buyer" means the staff person in the Department designated to facilitate the solicitation process for the Department and assist the User Department with the solicitation. - 11.
-"Certification Letter" means a letter issued by the City of Chicago, Cook County, or any other local agency acknowledging that a Bidder is certified as a Minority-owned Business Enterprise ("MBE") and/or a Women-owned Business Enterprise ("WBE") in a specialized area. - 12.
-"Intergovernmental or Interagency Agreement" means an agreement between the Board and a federal, state, or local government agency for the provision of goods, services, or funds. - 13.
-"Pre-Bid/Submittal Conference" means a meeting of prospective bidders/proposers, arranged by the Procurement Department to help potential bidders/proposers understand the requirements of the solicitation.
+In general a Board Report is required i) when money is received, ii) when money is spent, or iii) for agreements in which no money is received or spent but which commits the Board to responsibilities beyond its normal business obligations. - 11.
+"Buyer" means the staff person in the Procurement Department designated to facilitate the solicitation process for the Procurement Department and assist the User Department with the solicitation. - 12.
+"Certification Letter" means a letter issued by the City of Chicago, Cook County, or any other local agency acknowledging that a Bidder is certified as a Minority-owned Business Enterprise ("MBE") and/or a Women-owned Business Enterprise ("WBE") in a specialized area. - 13.
+"Chief Procurement Officer Request" (CPOR) means an informal solicitation document requesting the submittal of quotes or proposals in response to the parameters and scope of services required. - 14.
+"Intergovernmental or Interagency Agreement" means an agreement between the Board and a federal, state, or local government agency for the provision of goods, services, or funds. - 15.
+"Pre-Bid/Submittal Conference" means a meeting of prospective Bidders or proposers, arranged by the Procurement Department to help potential Bidders for proposers understand the requirements of the solicitation.